2 Yuri

 Scanning the horizon in the other direction, Yuri’s heart jumped when he saw two figures on the crest of a hill.
 They were a good way off but close enough for him to see that they were dressed in white.
 One was clearly a big man, and the other also tall but more slender.

 Yuri immediately began calculating how he could rob them.
-Surely travellers had money, maybe food and water.
-To his intense irritation, he realised they weren’t coming toward him and that they were watching him.
+Surely travellers had money, and maybe food and water too?
+To his intense irritation, he realised that they were standing watching him.

 Trying to appear as big as possible, Yuri began marching up the hill, his chest puffed out.
 The two figures in white simply watched him approach.